mountainray/RepData_PeerAssessment1/PA1_template.md

 ## Data checks -- raw_data_in

-Here are some simple checks to see what our data look like...
+Here are some simple checks to see what the raw read data looks like...

 1. We confirm the expected data record counts (n=17,568)